-A total number of 280,095,250 options were available for grant under the Share Option Scheme as at 1 January 2023.
-Following the expiry of the Share Option Scheme on 17 November 2023, no options were available for grant as at 31 December 2023.
-As at the date of this report, a total number of 73,795,000 shares (representing approximately 1.3% of the shares in issue as at the date of this report), are available for issue under the Share Option Scheme.
+Following the expiry of the Share Option Scheme on 17 November 2023, no options were available for grant as at 31 December 2024.
+As at the date of this report, a total number of 58,782,000 shares (representing approximately 1.03% of the shares in issue as at the date of this report), are available for issue in respect of the outstanding share options granted under the Share Option Scheme.